gsa-oes/office-of-evaluation-sciences/_collaborations/2100-noaa-equity.md

 year: 2021
 domain:
 agency:
-summary: Evaluations options to build evidence for equity action plans at NOAA
+summary: Evaluation options to build evidence for equity action plans at NOAA
 featured:
 ---
 ## What was the challenge?

-In response to Executive Order 13985, On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government (The Equity EO), Equity Assessment Teams within the National Weather Service, the National Sea Grant College Program, and the Office for Coastal Management conducted service equity assessments for their programs.
+In response to Executive Order 13985, *On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government (The Equity EO)*, Equity Assessment Teams within the National Weather Service, the National Sea Grant College Program, and the Office for Coastal Management conducted service equity assessments for their programs.
 Their goal was to understand what aspects of their programs perpetuate systemic barriers for members of underserved communities and identify program changes  to address these barriers in their upcoming Equity Action Plans.

 ## What did we do?